-This nine-credit program is designed to meet the educational needs of students and health care professionals interested in gaining a fundamental understanding of cancer biology, cancer risks and prevention activities, as well as the management of cancer and its impact on health outcomes.
+This nine-credit program is designed to meet the educational needs of students and healthcare professionals interested in gaining a fundamental understanding of cancer biology, cancer risks and prevention activities, and the management of cancer and its impact on health outcomes.
 Individuals who may benefit from this program include those new to the oncology field and those who want to complement their existing studies with enhanced knowledge of oncology.

 Requirements for Admission

-• Applicants to this graduate certificate must have earned a bachelor’s degree from an accredited US institution, or equivalent.
+- Applicants for this graduate certificate must have earned a bachelor’s degree from an accredited US institution or equivalent.

 Requirements for Completion